 The algorithm terminates when all points p element P have been processed and are now part of the list of point clusters C

 Making the long story short, the algorithm searches for groups of points, that are close together.
 These little “sub point clouds” have a high probability of being cones on our track, however there are many other objects near the track such as fire extinguishers which are also often interpreted as cones.
 The reason for that is that the vertical resolution of our LiDAR’s is not high enough.
-Point clouds which are the result of the laser beams, hitting cones, fire extinguishers or other kinds of small objects next to the track can look much similar.
-The result of the current software pipeline is a list of potential cones which we call "map".
+Point clouds which are the result of the laser beams, hitting cones, fire extinguishers or other kinds of small objects next to the track can look very similar.
+The result of the current software pipeline is a list of potential cones with x, y coordinates in the world coordinate system.
+This list of cones is basically the map of our racetrack.
 To further increase the information about the environment and to filter out false positive cone candidates, we implemented the additional camera vision system.

 The result of the neural network is send back to the map provider, which then updates the color and the “check state” of the analyzed cone.
 While driving, the map of the race track gets constantly filled with new cones, false positive candidates get filtered out and color information is stored as well.
-TO BE CONTINUE
+Therefore, the map gets constantly updated and can be used by our path planing.
+It is worth mentioning that the path planing also works without the color information of the cones.
+It is just a weighted additional information, that improves the path planing.
+False positive detected cones are always a problem, but luckily there are always just a few.